SUVirtualAssistant/Virtual-Assistant/docs/Backend/lambda.md

 # Lambda
+## **Overview**
+    AWS Lambda is a system for creating asynchronous web functions in a variety of languates.
+These functions can be called by and access many of the resources within AWS, so they make integration very simple.

+## **Use In Virtual Assistant**
+    The Virtual Assistnat relies on many Lambda functions to operate.
+Mostly, these functions are used to pull data into and out of the dynamoDB tables, and perform web searches.
+These functions are written in both Python (using the amazon Boto3 resource library), or JavaScript (using Node.js and the AWS-SDK).

+## **Testing**
-AWS Lambda is a compute service that lets you run code without provisioning or managing servers.
+    Each Lambda function has associated tests, which are accessible AWS Lambda is a compute service that lets you run code without provisioning or managing servers.
 AWS Lambda executes your code only when needed and scales automatically, from a few requests per day to thousands per second.
 You pay only for the compute time you consume - there is no charge when your code is not running.

 ## Resources